Modsia16/fitness-tracker/README.md

 ### How to run the app
 Branch and clone fitness tracker to your machine.
-Install node dependencies in terminal and run seeds file Start server
+Install node dependencies in terminal
+Start server

 ## Project milestones
-Digging through starter code to assess what additional code is needed to get the workouts and stats working Adding exports, mongoose, express and routers to api and server Testing charts
+Digging through starter code to assess what additional code is needed to get the workouts and stats working Adding exports, mongoose, express and routers to api and server Testing charts, ran into and error in the CLI Troubleshot and found usercreate index and usefindandmodify on my mongoose server connection threw parse errors.
+I removed them and the server started running properly.
-Set up mongo atlas
+Need to fix my get at put requests, they are appearing as undefined